NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/Readme.md

 Back to [Projects List](../../README.md#ProjectsList)

-# How-to setup and run 3D Slicer on an AWS cloud server
+# How to setup and run 3D Slicer on an AWS cloud server

 ## Key Investigators